-Vicky worked at Central Lakes Physio for over 6 years before buying it in 2015.
 Originally from Scotland, Vicky trained at Queen Margaret University in Edinburgh.
 On graduating she worked in The Royal Infirmary of Edinburgh, gaining valuable experience in all major areas of physiotherapy.
-She came to New Zealand whilst traveling for what was meant to be 6 months, fell in love with Wanaka, and never left!
+She came to New Zealand whilst traveling for what was meant to be 6 months.
+Fell in love with Wanaka, and never left!

-Vicky has a Masters qualification in Physiotherapy endorsed in Acupuncture.
-She has completed training in Mulligan physiotherapy, is a qualified Clinical Pilates instructor who runs regular studio and mat classes at the clinic, and conducts ACC return to work programmes.
+Vicky has a Masters qualification in Physiotherapy endorsed in acupuncture and a postgraduate certificate in vocational rehabilitation.
+She has completed training in Mulligan physiotherapy.
+She is a Clinical Pilates instructor running regular studio and mat classes at the clinic, and conducts ACC return to work programmes.

-She is the only provider of Pinc and Steel Cancer Rehabilitation in the area, providing the people of Wanaka with the physical rehabilitation vital to enhancing cancer treatments and recovery.
+Vicky is the only provider of Pinc and Steel Cancer Rehabilitation in Wanaka.
+Providing the community with the physical rehabilitation vital to enhancing cancer treatments and recovery.
 To complement this she has also trained in complete decongestive therapy for the treatment of Lymphoedema.

-Vicky also has a special interest is in the area of chronic pain and loves educating her patients about the intricacies of pain.
+Vicky also has a special interest is in the area of persistent pain.
+She loves educating her patients about the intricacies of pain.

 Vicky’s other major passions in life are travel, music, cooking and knitting.
-She is also a keen sports person, enjoying climbing, tennis, mountain biking, tramping, wake-boarding and snowboarding.
+She is a member of the Wanaka Ukulele’s and is also enjoys climbing, tennis, mountain biking, tramping, wake-boarding and snowboarding.

 Anna Munro (née Jaine)

 Anna joined us from Canterbury in 2016 in order to be closer to the mountains and the great outdoors.
 She grew up on a farm in Mt Somers, and loves being based in Wanaka, with all the adventures the area has to offer.